 Twelve miles south of Santa Barbara, Carpinteria State Beach has a mile of sandy shore for camping.
 They have RV and tent sites (which can be hard to find in other places).
 At the park, you can go swimming, surf fishing, and tide pooling.
 This beach is also close to downtown Carpinteria, which makes it easy to get food and provisions and go out for a meal if you want to.

 Gaviota State Park

-Gaviota offers beach camping and is 33 miles west of Santa Barbara, although it may feel to you like it's north of town.
+Gaviota State Park offers beach camping and is 33 miles west of Santa Barbara, although it may feel to you like it's north of town.
 The campground is right next to the beach but located below a towering railroad trestle.
 It can sometimes be annoyingly windy at Gaviota, and the trains can be noisy.
 But it's good for fishing off the pier.
-You can rent an RV and have it delivered to your campsite.
-For more details, pros and cons and what you need to know, see the Gaviota State Park website.
+You can also rent an RV from 101 Rentals and have it delivered to your campsite.

 You can bring your camper for beach camping at Jalama Beach, or rent a fully-equipped trailer.
 This is a scenic spot that many people love, and definitely a good place to get away from it all.
 Sunset magazine says it's one of the most beautiful campgrounds in California.
 On the downside, it's far from town and at the end of a 14-mile-long, curving road that takes 25 minutes to drive.